siriusbkid-commits/gideon-pbq-generator/README.md

 - `pbq_[id]_[timestamp].json` — full structured PBQ data
 - `pbq_[id]_[timestamp]_instructor.md` — Markdown with correct answers and rationales
 - `pbq_[id]_[timestamp]_student.md` — Clean Markdown for practice (no answers)
+- ## Viewing Your Output Files

+Open any `.md` file in VS Code and press `Ctrl+Shift+V` to see the beautifully rendered markdown preview instead of raw text.

 ---